Fighter (Dungeons & Dragons): Dungeons & Dragons

 The "Fighting Man" was one of the three classes in the original Dungeons & Dragons game; the other two classes were Magic-User and Cleric.

 The paladin was introduced in Supplement I - Greyhawk (1975), as a subclass of Fighting Man.

 Advanced Dungeons & Dragons 1st edition

 The fighter was one of the standard character classes available in the original Player's Handbook.
 The fighter was presented as one of the five core classes in the original Players Handbook.
 In the 1st edition of Advanced Dungeons & Dragons, fighters were the class best suited for physical combat, balanced by the weakness of not having any other ability.
 Fighters did not typically greatly benefit from high intelligence, wisdom or charisma ability scores; the character could obtain higher scores in strength, dexterity and constitution, which increased combat ability.
 High hit points (HP), the ability to equip strong armors, and easily the fastest THAC0 progression also helped them in combat.
 As an optional and very commonly used rule, fighters could also take Weapon Specialization, which offered further bonuses to hit and damage.

-In the Players Handbook, the fighter's hit dice improved to a d10.
+In the Players Handbook, the hit dice for the fighter was increased to a d10.